-Our sexuality plays an important role in our identity, health, and well-being.
-When there are problems present which interfere with our sexual satisfaction, a sexual dysfunction could be the cause.
-Despite sexual dysfunction being a relatively common issue, affecting 43% of women and 31% of men1 it is a taboo subject which many people still find uncomfortable to discuss openly.
+Sexuality plays an important role in our identity, health, and well-being.
+When something is interfering with your sexual satisfaction, a sexual dysfunction could be the cause.
+Sexual dysfunction is a relatively common issue affecting 43% of women and 31% of men, but it is a taboo subject which many people still find uncomfortable to discuss openly.1

 What Causes Sexual Dysfunction?

-Problems with sexual functioning are derived from myriad combinations of factors affecting the mind and body.
-Psychological variables may be related to anxiety, depression, stress, low self-confidence, and concerns regarding sexual performance or body image.
-Poor relationship quality and communication, as well as adverse partner characteristics, can also impact sexual function.
+Problems with sexual function can come from a variety of factors affecting the mind and body.
+Psychological influences may be related to anxiety, depression, stress, low self-confidence, and concerns regarding sexual performance or body image.
+Poor relationship quality and lack of communication, as well as adverse partner characteristics, can also impact sexual function.
 Physical contributors include anatomy malformations, injury or illness, current medication use, and age.

 Who Is Affected by Sexual Dysfunction?

 Sexual problems can occur throughout the lifespan and affect people of any age.
-Although some sexual dysfunction is viewed as normative for younger adults, they may experience the same conditions as older adults, including premature ejaculation, lack of pleasure or orgasm, erectile difficulties, and pain.2
+Although some sexual dysfunction is viewed as normal for younger adults, they may experience the same conditions as older adults, including premature ejaculation, lack of pleasure or orgasm, erectile difficulties, or pain during sex.2

 As a person ages, a decline in sexual response and activity is expected, particularly as women approach menopause which can affect later life sexuality.
 Men may experience changes in testosterone and bodily functioning, even though no comparable midlife changes exist.
 The strengths and characteristics of the partnered relationship can influence how well a couple adjusts their sexual activity to these physiological changes.2